-- (2) In any prosecution for a crime under this section it shall be a defence to prove that the act alleged was done for the public good. - The questions whether any such act as aforesaid (3) was capable of being for the public good, and evidence in whether there is any the circumstances excess beyond of the requirements of the public good, are questions of law. - (4) The questions whether any such act as aforesaid was for the public good, and whether there was any such excess as aforesaid, are questions of fact.
+- (2) In any prosecution for a crime under this section it shall be a defence to prove that the act alleged was done for the public good. - (3) The questions whether any such act as aforesaid was capable of being for the public good, and whether there is any evidence in the circumstances of excess beyond the requirements of the public good, are questions of law. - (4) The questions whether any such act as aforesaid was for the public good, and whether there was any such excess as aforesaid, are questions of fact.